Rethinking Working Remotely

 In times of crisis, people start re-evaluating things.
 They question their present habits and start to take another look at those options that seemed to be of only minor interest to them.
 New preferences offer themselves, paving the way for greater opportunities.
 After coming to terms with the initial moment of shock, people discover that the current disruption may produce some interesting future opportunities.
 This is how we function as human beings, guaranteeing our survival and allowing us to be successful in all circumstances.

 Who would have thought, some six months ago, that Lufthansa would ground over 90% of its fleet?
 Who could have imagined that a huge number of managers and employees would now be working from home, resulting in a massive rush for headphones, monitors and other household articles?
 Managers are more used to airport lounges, business-class seats and good hotels than the need to try to work in their home offices with uncomfortable chairs and their dear family at arm’s length.
-Suddenly, we feel a little remote and may feel helpless at first.
+Suddenly, we feel a little remote and helpless at first.

 As managers, we are now facing the same challenges and feelings as some of our employees who have been working remotely for years.
 Our thoughts might linger for a moment on memories of our comfortable chair in our reasonably quiet office, missing the subtle signs of importance that usually come with inhabiting managerial workplaces.
 Some feelings of light despair may affect us when our normal direct influence on our staff suddenly seems to lose much of its impact, lessened by the distance and separation that are typical of our new environment.
 We may whisper to ourselves: this is not my world at all.